mihirtripathi97/GSoC-22/docs/index.md

 The method has been tested with multiple functional and unit tests to ensure its reliability.
 A detailed documentation along with tutorials have been created.

-In addition to the proposed deliverables, an effort to include `bexvar()` method as a method to Stingray’s Lightcurve class is in progress.
+In addition to the proposed deliverables, an effort to include `bexvar()` method as a method to Stingray’s `Lightcurve` class is in progress.
-This work would also includes preliminary addition of new optional parameters (`frac_exp`, `bg_counts` and `bg_ratio`) into Stingray’s Lightcurve class.
+This work would also includes preliminary addition of new optional parameters (`frac_exp`, `bg_counts` and `bg_ratio`) into Stingray’s `Lightcurve` class.
-This will enable users to use facilities provided by the Lightcurve class on data containing these attributes.
+This will enable users to use facilities provided by the `Lightcurve` class on data containing these attributes.
-Along with these the work will include support for non-uniform sampling in Stingray Lightcurve.
+Along with these the work will include support for non-uniform sampling in Stingray `Lightcurve`.
-This will facilitate users to create Stingray Lightcurve object with non-uniform time bins and use Lightcurve class methods to analyse the data.
+This will facilitate users to create Stingray `Lightcurve` object with non-uniform time bins and use `Lightcurve` class methods to analyse the data.

 ### Repositories:
 <https://github.com/StingraySoftware/stingray>